Thysk/Rucio-Monitoring/Database Query Monitroing/logstash/README.md

 Within this directory are the resources to setup and use a logstash to deploy some database querying pipelines as the inputs and send the information to a XXXXSearch deployment as the output.

+The pipelines as laid out within this directory are setup to create a new index daily, and to be amalgamated under an alias for data visualisation purposes.
+In addition for an alias, it is recommended that a data retention policy is created in the Search software you have chosen to use.
+For OpenSearch this is the [Index State Management](https://opensearch.org/docs/latest/im-plugin/ism/index/), and for ElasticSearch this is the [Index Lifecyle Management](https://www.elastic.co/guide/en/elasticsearch/reference/8.14/index-lifecycle-management.html).

 In brief. the deployment process goes as follows:
 1. Setup helm repos
 2. Edit the helm chart dependant on which Search software you have deployed